Windows Autopilot for HoloLens 2

-- Make sure that you meet the requirements for Windows Autopilot for HoloLens.
+- Make sure that you meet the requirements for Windows Autopilot for HoloLens 2

-- Enroll in the Windows Autopilot for HoloLens 2 program.
+- Enroll in the Windows Autopilot for HoloLens 2 private preview program

 Review the following sections of the Windows Autopilot requirements article:

 - The devices are not already members of Azure AD, and are not enrolled in Intune (or another MDM system).
 The Autopilot self-deploying process completes these steps.
-To make sure that all the device-related information is cleaned up, check the Devices pages in both Azure AD and Intune.
+To make sure that all the device-related information is cleaned up, check the Devices pages in both Azure AD and Intune Portals.

 2. Enroll in the Windows Autopilot for HoloLens 2 program

-To participate in the program, you have to use a tenant that is flighted for HoloLens.
+To participate in the program, you must have your tenant enrolled to the Private Preview program to get the HoloLens-specific Intune UI controls for Autopilot.
 To do this, go to Windows Autopilot for HoloLens Private Preview request or use the following QR code to submit a request.

 In this request, provide the following information: